DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 serviceaccount "dca" created
 ```

-Then create the DCA and its services.
+Then create the Datadog Cluster Agent and its services.
-Start by adding your <API_KEY> and <APP_KEY> in the Deployment manifest of the DCA.
+Start by adding your <API_KEY> and <APP_KEY> in the Deployment manifest of the Datadog Cluster Agent.
 Then enable the HPA Processing by setting the `DD_EXTERNAL_METRICS_PROVIDER_ENABLED` variable to true.
 Finally, spin up the resources: